boscoh/pdbremix/readme.md

 ## Tools to run MD Simulation

 `pdbremix` provides a simplified interface to run molecular-dynamics.
+Whilst this is not a replacement for understanding each of the MD packages, the use-case provided here cover a reasonable range of cases.

+For beginners, it is useful to see how a basic simulation is set-up from a PDB file to a trajectory, as all intermediate files are saved.
+It is much easier to modify a complete and working process than start from scratch.

-### Making topology files
+### Topology files

+`pdb2top` will:

+ - detect and parameterise disulfide bonds
+- strip hydrogens and repopulate
+- handle multiple chains by chain ID
+- let each package determine charged/polar residue states
+- pick force-fields and water models

 To achieve this abstraction, `pdbremix` assumes all the files of a simulation will have a common basename.
 To generate these files from a PDB, run: